 The links at the top right are available from all pages of the portal:

-- DataLab Workspace: You must activate your VM before you can use this shortcut
+- DataLab Workspace to access your Citrix desktop.
+You must activate your VM before you can use this shortcut

 - About the DataLab to access this user guide

 - DataLab Privacy Notice